Frank Hughes (footballer, born 1894)

 Francis Vane Hughes (26 February 1894 – 23 January 1978), nicknamed Checker, was an Australian rules footballer and coach in the Victorian Football League (now the Australian Football League).
-He coached the Melbourne Football Club to premiership success, and was responsible for the club changing its nickname to the Demons.
+He coached Richmond to premiership success once and the Melbourne Football Club to premiership success four times, and he was responsible for the club changing its nickname to the Demons.
+He also had a war-interrupted playing career that resulted in two premierships.

+Hughes served in the 57th battalion of the Australian Imperial Force during World War I, was made a company quartermaster sergeant, and was awarded a Meritorious Service Medal in recognition of his significant contribution in France and Belgium.
+In 2021, the AFL honoured Hughes' combined merits as a soldier, football player, and football coach by having the Frank ‘Checker’ Hughes medal named in his honour for the player judged best afield in the Anzac Day Eve match between Melbourne and Richmond.

 Playing career

-A small and quick player with brilliant skills in stab passing and handball, Hughes played in two Richmond Football Club premiership sides.
+A small and quick player with brilliant skills in stab passing and handball, Hughes played in two Richmond Football Club premiership sides (1920, 1921) during his 87-game career, although his playing career was stalled for 3½ years due to his war service.